-After rigorous testing, we found that the VonHaus 600mm is the best manual tile cutter on the UK market.
-If you want to see alternatives, check out the article above.
+After rigorous testing, we found that the VonHaus 600mm is the best manual tile cutter in the UK.
+If you want to see alternatives, check out our reviews.

 Manual vs Electric tile cutter — which should I buy?

 Electric tile cutters pack considerably more power than the elbow grease you can apply with a manual cutter.
-That makes them suitable for tackling materials of a greater density than traditional porcelain and ceramic tiles – we explain below which types of tiles are (and are not) ideal for bisecting with a manual cutter.
+This extra power makes them suitable for tackling materials of a greater density than traditional porcelain and ceramic tiles.

 Their diamond blades are also — if you’ll pardon the pun — a cut above the (still robust) tungsten carbide blades supplied with manual tile cutters.